somexpert/python-novice-gapminder/_episodes/01-run-quit.md

 - "Launch the JupyterLab server."
 - "Create a Jupyter notebook."
 - "Shutdown the JupyterLab server."
-- "Create Markdown cells in a notebook."
 - "Create and run Python cells in a notebook."
 keypoints:
 - "Use the Jupyter Notebook for editing and running Python."
 - "The Notebook has Command and Edit modes."
 - "Use the keyboard and mouse to select and edit cells."
-- "The Notebook will turn Markdown into pretty-printed documentation."
-- "Markdown does most of what HTML does."
 ---

 ## Getting Started with JupyterLab